Kotti/Kotti/docs/index.rst

 Narrative Documentation
 -----------------------

-The :ref:`narrative` contains various topics that explain how to use Kotti.
+The narrative documentation contains various topics that explain how to use Kotti.

 .. toctree::
     :maxdepth: 2